 ||||||||||||||||||||||

-as prelude to The Piano Lesson–the August Wilson play I’m doing with my dear Liesl Tommy up at Yale!–I am singing a couple of sets this Saturday in New Haven at the Yale Cabaret. cannot wait to feature my new Thanksgiving belly.
+as prelude to The Piano Lesson, I am singing a couple of sets in New Haven at the Yale Cabaret.